jedesign/ferienspasswil/tests/Feature/story.md

 After that, the guardian logs in.

-Now the guardian visits the dashboard ...
+Now the guardian visits the dashboard and ...
 ... sees her profile.
 ... sees some space for participants and their courses.
 ... can navigate to cost overview.
 ... can navigate to packing list.
 ... can navigate to compact participant-and-course overview.
 ... sees some customized information.

+If the guardian logs in the first time this year, her/he will be asked, if he/she wants to increase the participants grade by 1.

 ### profile
 In her/his profile the guardian is able to edit ...